doliG/hubside_full_assignment/README.md

 # Introduction

-En relisant le test que j'avais effectué il y a quelques jours, je me suis rendu compte que il y avait des erreurs et quelques fautes d'innatentions qui méritaient d'être corrigés.

-J'en profite pour organiser correctement le test, avec un repo et plusieurs fichiers.

-Vous trouverez ci-dessous une liste des challenges.
-Chaque challenge se trouvera dans un fichier séparé de ce répo, et les instructions seront répétées en haut de chaque fichier.
+When reading back this assignement done few weeks ago, I spot some small mistakes and I have felt like I need to fix that.

+I take this opportunity to create a clean repository which will cover all this test and will be organized into multiples files.

+You will find below the list of originals instructions.

+Each solution will be placed into a separate file, and the instructions will be echoed at the beginning of each solution file.

 ## Instructions

 Notes :
-- All programs should be written in JavaScript
+- All programs should be written in JavaScript,
-- If not specified, framework/technology can be chosen freely.
+- If not specified, framework/technology can be chosen freely,
-- The usage of node js is mandatory if backend code is necessary
+- The usage of node js is mandatory if backend code is necessary,
-- Using Reactjs is a big bonus.
+- Using Reactjs is a big bonus,
 - Think professional code.

 ## [1.
 Do the necessary to make the test pass.
 This is intended to evaluate your algorithmic skills.](01_Road_to_headache.md)